-Applications will open on 03 June 2024 and close on 12:00pm on 23 August 2024.
+Applications will open on 3 June 2025 and close on 12pm AEST on 23 August 2025.
 The competitive selection process will include a review of documentary submissions and interviews with applicants.

 We will contact short-listed applicants by early September to arrange interviews.
-Domestic applicants must be available to participate in an in-person interview.
-Overseas applicants are given a virtual interview option.
+We conduct in-person interviews at the ANU School of Cybernetics in Canberra or via online virtual formats such as Zoom.